-The beam from the transmitter enters the receiver through a glass window with an aperture diameter of 150 mm.
+The beam from the transmitter enters the receiver through a glass window with a clear aperture diameter of 328 mm.
 There is a self-regulating heater for the window that can disperse rain, dew, frost and snow.
-A Fresnel lens focusses the 6.5 to 7.5 kHz pulsed radiation onto a very sensitive large-area photodiode detector with a thin-film optical filter that only transmits radiation in a waveband around 850 nm, blocking ambient light from reaching the detector.
+A Fresnel lens focusses the 8 kHz pulsed radiation onto a very sensitive large-area photodiode detector with a thin-film optical filter that only transmits radiation in a waveband around 850 nm, blocking ambient light from reaching the detector.
 The detector and filter assembly are axially adjustable to position the detector at the focus of the lens (factory only adjustment during manufacture).

-Analogue electronics are tuned to the 6.5 to 7.5 kHz carrier wave and to the scintillation frequency band of 0.1 to 400 Hz.
+Analogue electronics are tuned to the 8 kHz carrier wave and to the scintillation frequency band of 0.1 Hz to 400 Hz.
 These signals are rectified and are available at the analogue signal connector.
 All the remaining electronics are digital.
 The system can be locally configured at the receiver with a display and menu navigation keys and has internal signal and data processing and storage.
-It can calculate and log C_n^2 measurements and, with the accessory meteorological sensor kit connected, the sensible heat flux (H) can be calculated and stored.
+It can calculate and $\log C_n^2$ measurements and, with the accessory meteorological sensor kit connected, the sensible heat flux (H) can be calculated and stored.
 External communication is via the digital interface connection.

-There is a baseplate with rugged and easy to use pan and tilt adjustment.
-A mounting rail on the top of the housing is used to fit the alignment telescope, or the white heat shield and GPS antenna.
-There are two drying cartridges containing desiccant to keep the receiver dry internally.
+There is a baseplate with rugged pan and tilt adjustment.
+A mounting rail on the top of the housing is used to fit the alignment telescope.
+The white sun shield and GPS antenna are mounted at the front, overhanging the window.
+Desiccant bags are placed inside to keep the transmitter dry internally.